Tulum Encanto

 Cenotes:

-The Yucatan’s infamous and picturesque sinkholes where swimmers can access a magical realm of underground caves and rivers.
-The mayans believed these were entrances to the land of the Gods.
-Cenotes can be subterranean, partially subterranean or at the surface but the water is always bright blue and crystal clear.
+The Yucatan’s infamous and picturesque sinkholes are where swimmers can access a magical realm of underground caves and rivers.
+The Mayans believed these were entrances to the land of the Gods.
+Cenotes can be subterranean, partially subterranean, or at the surface but the water is always bright blue and crystal clear.
 Some of our favorite cenotes:

-• Casa Tortuga: One of my personal favs.
+Casa Tortuga: One of my favs.
 You will tour 4 cenotes as part of your entry fee, two subterranean and two surface cenotes.
-After the tour you can swim and enjoy the surface cenotes freely.
-On site there is cliff jumping and floating and great food and trinket shopping.
+After the tour, you can swim and enjoy the surface cenotes freely.
+On-site, there is cliff jumping and floating and great food and trinket shopping.

 Sian Kaan:

-Lagoons, floating the channels and viewing the Muyil Ruins: Sian Kaan means “ Place where the sky was born” and once you go you will see why.
+Lagoons, floating the channels, and viewing the Muyil Ruins: Sian Kaan means “ Place where the sky was born” and once you go you will see why.
 This wasn’t at the top of my list but when I finally tried it I saw why people say you have to do it.
-It was absolutely incredible.
-If you’re not sure wether to ad this to your itinerary, I encourage you to do so.
-You take a boat through stunningly vibrant aqua lagoons, then through channels both natural and carved by the mayans finally arriving at an ancient mayan trading outpost where you get out of the boat and just float freely through the crystal clear water channels in the biosphere.
+It was incredible.
+If you’re not sure whether to add this to your itinerary, I encourage you to do so.
+You take a boat through stunningly vibrant aqua lagoons, then through channels both natural and carved by the Mayans finally arriving at an ancient Mayan trading outpost where you get out of the boat and just float freely through the crystal clear water channels in the biosphere.
 The ruins at Muyil are also incredible and not crowded as opposed to many other archeological sites.

 Mayan Ruins:

-• Tulum Beach clubs: Plentiful and each unique, just pick one that looks cool, order a drink and pay the fee to relax!
+Tulum Beach clubs: Plentiful and unique, just pick one that looks cool, order a drink, and pay the fee to relax!
 Later just walk up anywhere there’s a sign for it and get a sunset beach massage, the one thing in Tulum that is not overpriced.

-• Farther out: Chichinitza a must see archeological site of incredible proportion and historical importance.
+Farther out: Chichinitza is a must-see archeological site of incredible proportion and historical importance.

 Where to shop in Tulum: